Advertisement

 The CP-140 Aurora is a ‘Canadianized’ variant of the P-3 Orion aircraft used in the maritime surveillance role by the USA and many other countries.
 Like their fellow P-3s around the world, however, the Auroras have flown very long hours under very tough conditions.
 How to keep them flying at an affordable cost?

-Optimized Weapon System Management (OWSM) is a strategic program focused on increasing aircraft availability and reducing costs by bundling fleet maintenance and support services under broader-scoped, longer-term, performance-based contracts.
-This new approach in contract management allows aircraft to receive the highest possible levels of service efficiency, while providing industry with new opportunities to improve performance and operational readiness and reduce costs.
+Optimized Weapon System Management (OWSM) is a strategic program that tries to improve aircraft availability and reduce costs by bundling multiple fleet maintenance and support services under broader-scoped, longer-term, performance-based contracts.
+This new approach in contract management can allows aircraft to receive higher levels of service efficiency, provide industry with new opportunities to improve performance and operational readiness, and thereby reduce costs.

 OWSM mirrors similar initiatives in other militaries, vid. the C-17 sustainment partnership, Britain’s $1.2 billion E-3D AWACS Whole Life Support Program, et. al.